baleada/docs/src/prose/logic/classes/Listenable.md

 `Listenable` allows you to listen for custom gestures defined by Baleada Logic's `Recognizeable` class.
 For full information on how to use the `Recognizeable` class, [visit the `Recognizeable` docs](/docs/logic/classes/Recognizeable) (especially the [section on constructor options](/docs/logic/classes/Recognizeable#recognizeable-constructor-options) and the [section on accessing state and methods](/docs/logic/classes/Recognizeable#access-state-and-methods)), but keep reading here to learn the overall workflow.

-To get started, construct a new instance of `Listenable`, using `'recognizeable'` as the `type`, and passing the `Recognizeable` options object to the `recognizeable` option:
+To get started, construct a new instance of `Listenable`, using `recognizeable` as the `type`, and passing the `Recognizeable` options object to the `recognizeable` option:

 :::
 ```js